Nail that Talk and Wow Your Audience! 8 Presentation Tips for ESL Trainers

 Once you’ve gathered enough ideas, you can start weeding out what you don’t need and write an outline – the actual scaffolding of your talk.

-“Could the DOGME approach be the future of English teaching?”
+“Should the DOGME approach celebrate a comeback in English teaching?”

 This would be followed by your arguments in ascending order (the idea here being that the last point is generally the most memorable):